cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 CCN places no restrictions on future reuse or publication of content contained within a CCN paper.

-### **I was told that my submission has formatting issues and won’t be reviewed.
-Can I revise them and still enter review for a Contributed Talk?** {#i-was-told-that-my-submission-has-formatting-issues-and-won’t-be-reviewed.-can-i-revise-them-and-still-enter-review-for-a-contributed-talk?}
+### I was told that my submission has formatting issues and won’t be reviewed.
+Can I revise them and still enter review for a Contributed Talk?

 Unfortunately we have already started the technical process of starting the review process so won’t be able to wait for revisions.